ErizDotDev/LearningNotes/dotnet-core-development/csharp/getting-started/introduction.md

     - CLI is the basis for creating different environment that makes libraries and languages work seamlessly together.

 - A source code written in C# is compiled to **IL (Intermediate Language)** which is CLI compliant.
+	- IL allows .NET to have the ability to integrate different languages under the same runtime.
+		- In a scenario where a simple add method is written in C#, F# and VB, each compiled .NET language produces almost exactly the same IL code.
     - IL code and other resources are stored in an assembly file (or .dll files).
     - Assembly contains a manifest that provides information about the assembly’s types, version, etc.